codexpro410/Time-zone/readme.md

-# Watch Store - E-Commerce Website
+# Watch Store - Time Zone

 Welcome to **Watch Store**, a fully responsive e-commerce website designed for selling watches.
 This project is built using **HTML**, **CSS**, and **JavaScript** to provide a seamless shopping experience.